This guidance is an explanation of UK-Australia FTA Chapter 14: Digital Trade

-Traders can conclude contracts electronically secure in the knowledge that both the UK and Australia have committed to recognising their validity – with any exceptions to this published online and kept under review.
+Traders can conclude contracts electronically secure in the knowledge that both the UK and Australia have committed to recognising their validity.
+Any exceptions to this will be published online and kept under review.
 The UK and Australia have also committed to not deny the validity of electronic signatures and other forms of trust services on sole grounds of being in electronic form.

 Both countries recognise the importance of electronic invoicing and will strive to ensure that electronic invoicing systems will be interoperable.